DARKMOONlite/Crafty_Controller_Fabric/docs/docker-setup.md

    - [New Start Up Guide](https://www.docker.com/get-started)
    - Optionally, directly install the latest version of [docker-compose](https://github.com/docker/compose)

-    - If you have issues installing Docker on Windows relating to WSL2:
+    - If you have issues installing Docker on Windows:
-      - Re-run the install manually from [here](https://docs.microsoft.com/en-gb/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package)
+      - relating to WSL2: Re-run the install manually from [here](https://docs.microsoft.com/en-gb/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package)

 <br/><br/>

 2. `git` installed on your system: [Link](https://git-scm.com/downloads)
     - A GitHub account is needed if you wish to contribute
+<br/><br/>
+3. A good fashion sense

 ---
 ## Download: